PawelLipski/git-machete-blog/blog.md

 All commands supported by `git machete` can be found under `git machete help`.
 Run `git machete help <command>` for a more specific documentation for the given command.

-As a general parting thought - whatever goes wrong, always remember you can turn to `git reflog [<branch>]` as a last resort... nothing that's committed in git gets lost (at least not so easily).
+As a general parting thought - if anything goes wrong during the rebase, always remember you can turn to `git reflog [<branch>]` for help... nothing that's committed in git gets lost (at least not easily).

 ## Appendix: fork point - not so easy business...